CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Related Work

-Moving from domain-specific separation to {universal} sound separation (USS), supervised systems often rely on Permutation Invariant Training (PIT) \cite{yu2017permutation,8937253}, while unsupervised approaches such as MixIT \cite{wisdom2020unsupervised} learn from mixtures alone.
-However, both typically assume a fixed maximum number of sources and emit all estimates indiscriminately, necessitating a separate identification step.
-Query-Guided Sound Separation (QSS) addresses this limitation by conditioning extraction on external queries—visual, exemplar audio, class labels, or text.
-Text queries are compact and expressive, capture high-level semantics, and avoid costly references.
-AudioSep \cite{liu2024separate} exemplifies this direction by injecting BERT \cite{devlin2019bertpretrainingdeepbidirectional} or CLAP \cite{10095969} embeddings via FiLM \cite{Perez_Strub_deVries_Dumoulin_Courville_2018} at intermediate masker layers to steer separation toward the requested source.
+Moving from domain-specific separation to \emph{universal} sound separation (USS), supervised systems typically rely on Permutation Invariant Training (PIT) \cite{yu2017permutation,8937253}, while unsupervised methods such as MixIT \cite{wisdom2020unsupervised} learn directly from mixtures.
+Both paradigms assume a fixed maximum number of sources and output all estimates indiscriminately, requiring a post-hoc identification step (cf. Appendix \ref{PITissues} for detailed failure modes).
+A recent PIT-trained USS model is {Sudo rm-rf} \cite{tzinis2022compute}, a parameter-efficient time-domain separator that is based on ConvTasNet-style encoder–masker–decoder architecture with adaptive encoder/decoder modules.
+It downsamples input waveform to STFT-like latents before separation and is PIT-trained to separate mixtures with up to four sources.
+Query-Guided Sound Separation (QSS) addresses this limitation of PIT or MixIT models by conditioning extraction on external queries—visual cues, audio, class labels, or text.
+Text queries are compact, expressive, and capture high-level semantics without requiring additional reference signals.
+AudioSep \cite{liu2024separate} follows this direction by injecting BERT \cite{devlin2019bertpretrainingdeepbidirectional} or CLAP \cite{10095969} embeddings via FiLM \cite{Perez_Strub_deVries_Dumoulin_Courville_2018} at intermediate masker layers to steer separation toward the query source.
+BiModalSS \cite{mahmud2024weakly} extends AudioSep with attention-based conditioning and more efficient training strategies.
+FiLM-conditioned variants of Sudo rm-rf \cite{tzinis2022heterogeneous, tzinis2023optimal} have also been explored for class-guided separation using one-hot or multi-hot conditioning vectors; however, such label-based conditioning does not extend naturally to open-domain text queries and cannot handle unseen classes.

 Neural audio codecs (NACs) have recently been integrated into separation pipelines to improve efficiency. {CodecFormer} separates directly in DAC \cite{NEURIPS2023_58d0e78c} latent space with a transformer trained using negative SI\mbox{-}SDR, and {CodecFormer-EL} \cite{yip2024speechseparationusingneural} adds an embedding-level objective to align separator outputs with encoder latents. {SDCodec} \cite{bie2024learning} embeds separation inside the codec by assigning dedicated RVQ branches to speech, music, and SFX and summing their codes to form mixture representations.
 However, neither design trivially extends to {open-domain, prompt-conditioned} USS: SDCodec’s hardwired, per-stem RVQ branches do not scale to open vocabularies (adding branches explodes parameters, while a mixture-invariant reformulation collapses into “three generic codecs” with no stem-specific RVQ specialization).
 MixIT-style training of CodecFormer still presupposes a maximum number of sources, conflicting with universal separation.